Community #1: safety & knowing our rights

 Share emergency plans with organizers and volunteers, and understand how ambulances will move through the site.

-First Aid & Medics
+First aid & medics

 Always have basic first aid supplies on site (eg, bandages, ice packs, water).